stefan-bergstein/manuela-visual-inspection/ml/pytorch/README.md

 manu-vi   6m4s
 ```

-## Extend the defaut shared memory
+## Extend the default shared memory

 Patch the notebook with a `emptyDir` volume for `/dev/shm`.